vmware-tanzu/velero/site/_posts/2019-10-10-Velero-v1-1-Stateful-Backup-vSphere.md

 * Use Velero to take a backup
 * Destroy the Cassandra deployment
 * Use Velero to restore the Cassandra application
-* Verify that the database and table of contents have been restored
+* Verify that the Cassandra database and table of contents have been restored

 ## What this post does not show

-* This tutorial does not show how to deploy Velero v1.1 on vSphere (with or without PKS).
-These are available in other tutorials.
+* This tutorial does not show how to deploy Velero v1.1 on vSphere.
+This is available in other tutorials.
 * For this backup to be successful, Velero needs to be installed with the `use-restic` flag.
 [More details on using Restic for stateful backups can be found in the docs here](https://velero.io/docs/v1.1.0/restic/#Setup)
-* The assumption is that the Kubernetes nodes in your cluster have internet access in order to pull the Velero images.
-This guide does not show how to add images using a local repository.
+* The assumption is that the Kubernetes nodes in your cluster have internet access in order to pull the necessary Velero images.
+This guide does not show how to pull images using a local repository.

 ## Download and Deploy Cassandra